TartarusLabs/Coyote/README.md

 Coyote is a standalone C# post-exploitation implant for maintaining access to compromised Windows infrastructure during red team engagements.

 * Bypasses application whitelisting (eg AppLocker) using InstallUtil.exe (see [MITRE ATT&CK ID: T1218.004](https://attack.mitre.org/techniques/T1218/004/))
-* Retrieves commands from operator via recursive DNS tunnel (see [MITRE ATT&CK ID: T1071.004](https://attack.mitre.org/techniques/T1071/004/))
+* Retrieves encrypted commands from operator via recursive DNS tunnel (see [MITRE ATT&CK ID: T1071.004](https://attack.mitre.org/techniques/T1071/004/))
 * Small footprint in memory and on the network

 The basic premise is for the red team to leave this tiny DLL behind on a compromised Windows system and have it occasionally poll the DNS TXT record of a legitimate looking FQDN to check for instructions.
 When needed, the TXT record can contain a simple powershell one liner to spawn an interactive reverse shell out to a VPS, or the first stage of something more sophisticated, as per the operator's requirements.
 Coyote is not used for interactive control of the compromised system, rather to maintain access and spawn some other tool (a reverse shell, meterpreter etc) as required.